tembo-io/website/landing/src/content/blog/2024-02-14-mongoalternative-stack/index.md

 ## Try it out today!

 Using Tembo’s MongoAlternative Stack, you can seamlessly migrate your data out of Mongo and into Postgres while still keeping your Mongo API.
-There are a large number of commands available, which you can checkout in FerretDB’s [supported commands](https://docs.ferretdb.io/reference/supported-commands/) documentation.
+There are a large number of commands available, which you can find in FerretDB’s [supported commands](https://docs.ferretdb.io/reference/supported-commands/) documentation.
 Interested in learning more?
 Check out our [MongoAlternative getting started guide](https://tembo.io/docs/tembo-stacks/mongo-alternative).